Set Worthy Goals

 In a world that is bombarding you continually through advertising what you should be wanting every day, it’s hard to hear yourself.
 Culture too and social pressures and proofs can also end up having an insidious effect on goal selection.
 And you don’t want your true goals being slight variations on keeping up with the Joneses.
 Even trends that seem to buck this like minimalism, mindfulness, and spirituality seem, at times, to have been corrupted into just other mechanisms of consumption and elitism rather than truly nourishing.

-So: introspection is required.
+So, introspection is required.

 There are a bunch of different tools, especially for longer range goals, that might be useful to reflect on here, like the (excellent) Designing Your Life out of the Stanford D School, as well as the idea of 5 year Odyssey Planning, but sometimes if you just spend some quiet time in a comfy place, with a clear mandate on a list of 3-5 goals for the next 12-18 months, you can do wonders.